 A Deep Exploration into Public Power for Pittsburg

-Over the last two years the City has been exploring different electricity options, including public power.
-Now, we want to conduct a more detailed independent analysis into the feasibility and viability of bringing public power to Pittsburg.
+Over the last two years the City has been exploring different electricity options.
+We are now working with experts in the field to conduct a detailed independent analysis of the feasibility and viability of bringing public power to Pittsburg.

 - Improved reliability, systems and service